History of Iowa: Iowa: Home for Immigrants

 While nativism was strong in other states, Iowa wanted immigrants and resisted the Know-Nothing Party.

 Utopians came to Iowa in the 1850s to start the communistic colonies of Icaria, Amana, and New Buda, where property was held in common.
 Icaria was a French colony settled near Corning, Iowa, in 1858.
 The goal of the Icarian settlers was to live in accordance with the ideas of Etienne Cabet as a purely socialist community.
 Amana was a religious colony formed by German pietists in 1855 that practiced communism until 1932.
 It then became a center of modern manufacturing, especially of household appliances.
 New Buda was a proposed colony by a group of defeated Hungarian revolutionaries who arrived in Iowa in 1850, but was never built.

 Immigration to Iowa continued to accelerate throughout the remainder of the 19th century, peaking in 1890.
 Immigration of foreign-born persons was no exception.
 In 1860, 106,081 of the 674,913 people living in Iowa were foreign-born persons.
 Most were German or Irish, though there were many from the rest of the United Kingdom, as well as Norway and Sweden.
 African-Americans also began immigrating to Iowa in more significant numbers through the 1860s, going from 1,069 inhabitants in 1860 to 5,762 in 1870.

 The 1870s saw 204,692 foreign-born immigrants in Iowa, with 261,650 and 324,069 in 1880 and 1890, respectively.
 Competition among the states for immigrants was increasing during this time, leading Iowa to take certain measures to attract immigrants.
 The Iowa State Board of Immigration was created in 1870, and began printing promotional materials.
-One notable booklet was entitled Iowa: The Home of Immigrants.
+One notable booklet was titled Iowa: The Home of Immigrants.
 The publication gave physical, social, educational, and political descriptions of Iowa.
 The legislature instructed that the booklet be published in English, German, Dutch, Swedish, and Danish.

 The tide of foreign immigration receded, so that many groups had largely stopped coming by the beginning of the 20th century.
 Some, however, were just starting to immigrate.
 Southern and Eastern European immigration, especially from Italy and Croatia, began in not insignificant amounts in the late 19th and early 20th centuries as they came to work in Iowan coal mines.
 The early 20th century also saw the start of steady immigration from Mexico, and the mid-1970s saw immigration from Southeast Asia (especially the Tai Dam, Vietnamese, and Lao) as refugees from the Vietnam War searched for a peaceful place to live.